hd016514/fhir.cerner.com/content/dstu2/authorization.md

 * launch

 ### Requesting an authorization code ###
-Cerner currently supports the SMART launch workflow from within an EHR, such as Cerner Millennium's Powerchart.
+Cerner currently supports the SMART launch workflow from within an EHR, such as Cerner Millennium's PowerChart.
 This allows for current context information (patient info, encounter info, user info, etc.) to be provided to the client application upon launching.
-Below is a flowchart of the EHR SMART luanch workflow.
+Below is a flowchart of the EHR SMART launch workflow.

 ![alt text](http://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgRUhSIEFwcCBMYXVuY2ggRmxvdwoKTm90ZSAgbGVmdCBvZiBFSFI6IFVzZXIgbAAgBWVzIGFwcApFSFItPj5BcHA6IFJlZGlyZWN0IHRvIGFwcDoAIgYAQQZyaWdoAEIFACMHcXVlc3QgYXV0aG9yaXphdGlvbgpBcHAtPj4AYwUAPwxlaHI6ACEIZQCBARRPbiBhcHByb3ZhbABzHHIAgRgHX3VyaT9jb2RlPTEyMyYuLi4AcwYAgVsFUE9TVCAvdG9rZW4AGgkAggIGAIF6DUNyZWF0ZSAAIwU6XG4ge1xuYWNjZXNzXwA2BT1zZWNyZXQtAEMFLXh5eiZcbnBhdGllbnQ9NDU2JlxuZXhwaXJlc19pbjogMzYwMFxuLi4uXG59Cn0AgksGAIJLBVsATgYAYQYgcmVzcG9uc2VdAIMSBwCCRA5BACUGAF8HIGRhdGFcbnZpYSBGSElSIEFQSQCBWgtHRVQgL2ZoaXIvUACBDwYvNDU2XG5BAIMBDDogQmVhcmVyIACBOxAAg2wFAIEaB3tyZXNvdXJjZVR5cGU6ICIASAciLCAiYmlydGhEYXRlIjogLi4ufQo&s=default "SMART launch diagram")

 Once a launch context is received by your client from the SMART launch server, it must be sent to the authorization server so that an authorization code may be requested.
-To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization servers' authorize endpoint.
-At thsi point the authorization server will redirect the user to authenticate if they are not already authenticated.
-Your application should use the systems browser for performing this exchange rather than an embedded browser.
+To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization server's authorize endpoint.
+At this point the authorization server will redirect the user to authenticate if they are not already authenticated.
+Your application should use the system's browser for performing this exchange rather than an embedded browser.
 Using embedded browsers prevents single sign-on and authentication may fail for certain organizations who implement third party authentication systems.

 The authorize endpoints are tenant specific, which means you will need to know the specific tenant ID of the tenants whose data you are going to request access to as well as the following **required** query parameters.